 The increase was likely stoked by the fact that most 10th Mountain Division soldiers were on the post during that time, Mr. Gray said.
 Troop deployments in 2013 could cause those numbers to dip next year, he said.

 There will be no shortage of demand in the upcoming budget, said Mr. Gray, who chairs the Board of Legislators Finance and Rules Committee.

 He also noted an audit had cautioned the county against dipping into its reserve fund much more in the coming budget.

 Meanwhile, Lewis County brought in about 0.88 percent, or $23,311, more than the $2,640,165 it received in the third quarter of 2011.

 I think the economy is up a little bit, said county Board of Legislators Chairman Jack T. Bush, R-Brantingham.

 While not yet ready to jump up and down about the economic prospects, Mr. Bush said any additional sales-tax revenues, no matter the size, are welcome.

 The county so far this year has collected $7.44 million in sales-tax receipts, up from the $7.35 million collected through the first three quarters last year.

-Any unbudgeted revenues, if not spent, would roll into the countys fund balance at the end of the year.
+Any unbudgeted revenues, if not spent, would roll into the countys fund balance at the years end.